 Eligibility for services funded under this RFP is limited to medium to high-risk parolees as assessed by the Division of Adult Parole.
-Staff from the Division of Parole will refer parolees to grantees for program services.
-Grantees may serve "walk-ins" but they must also be assessed as medium to high-risk.
-Referral or other documentation from the Division of Adult Parole must be uploaded as part of the participant's intake and eligibility determination process.
+Staff from the Division of Parole will refer parolees to sub-grantees for program services.
+Sub-grantees may serve "walk-ins" but they must also be assessed as medium to high-risk.
+Referral or other documentation from the Division of Adult Parole must be uploaded aspart of the participant's intake and eligibility determination process.